2023 Nissan Altima: Mid-Size AWD Sedan Review

 2023 Nissan Altima Interior

 Inside, the Altima cab provides a straightforward dashboard with user-friendly switchgear.

 Interior materials between trim levels, but all of them are a significant improvement compared to previous generation Altima.
-Our SV test vehicles have attractive promise and hard plastics that attract little attention.
+Our SV test vehicles have attractive promises and hard plastics that attract little attention.

 The steering wheel with a flat base and fake carbon fiber is a bit much here, especially since there is no paddle shifter or drive mode to choose from on the SV.

-The front seats accommodate a wide variety of body types, but we felt the waist brace was too aggressive.
+The front seats accommodate various body types, but we felt the waist brace was too aggressive.